sidWAF/AWS-Projects1/instavote/README.md

 ![Architecture diagram](architecture.png)

-* A Python webapp which lets you vote between two options
+* A Python webapp which lets you select between good or bad service
-* A Redis queue which collects new votes
+* A Redis queue which collects new feedback
-* A .NET worker which consumes votes and stores them in…
+* A .NET worker which consumes feedback and stores it...
 * A Postgres database backed by a Docker volume
-* A Node.js webapp which shows the results of the voting in real time
+* A Node.js webapp which shows the results of the feedback in real time

 GitOps Architecture
 -----